Proposal: Using a Harberger Tax in the Global State Machine

 • The miner’s self-assessed value for their CML is where the Harberger Tax dynamics come into play.
 If a miner sets this value too low (in an effort to lower their tax burden), then another user can purchase the CML at the self-assessed price.

-Note that the miner’s self-assessed value for their CML is the value in the maintainer tax that they can control.
+Note that the miner’s self-assessed value for their state maintainer node licenses is the value in the maintainer tax that they can control.
 Suppose there’s considerable demand in the TEA ecosystem for app utilization.
-In that case, the state memory tax dividends will be higher than average, and the global CML node operators will be enjoying a great increase in mining profits.
-In that case, global CML node owners will likely increase their self-assessed value.
-But then their taxes begin to climb for operating a global CML node, so there’s always an equilibrium that must be maintained between revenue and expenses (taxes).
+In that case, the state memory taxes will be higher than average, and the global state maintainer node operators will be enjoying a great increase in mining profits.
+In that case, global state maintainer node owners will likely increase their self-assessed value.
+But then their taxes begin to climb for operating a global state maintainer node, so there’s always an equilibrium that must be maintained between revenue and expenses (taxes).

 Some Practical Consequences of the Global State Machine Maintainer Tax

-The self-assessed value is what’s controlled by the global CML owner and through which the Harberger tax dynamics operate.
+The self-assessed value of the global state maintainer node is what’s controlled by the global CML owner and through which the Harberger tax dynamics operate.
 If the CML owner sets too high of an assessed value, they end up paying unnecessarily high taxes.
 If they set it too low, then an opportunistic buyer can swoop in and pay a bargain price to claim the CML.
 The self-assessment is not only for tax purposes, but an actual price at which others in the ecosystem can buy the CML away from you.